 His research interests are in the pathogenesis and therapy of non-Hodgkin lymphoma and chronic lymphocytic leukemia, and in targeted therapeutic approaches for hematologic malignancies.

 Dr. Williams serves on the Scientific Advisory Board of the Lymphoma Research Foundation, and is a member of the Scientific Advisory Board of the European Mantle Cell Lymphoma Network.
 He serves as Vice-Chair of the Eastern Cooperative Oncology Group/ACRIN Lymphoma Core Committee.
 He is Chair of the Hematology Subspecialty Board of the American Board of Internal Medicine and participates regularly in national and international programs devoted to education and research in lymphoma and hematologic malignancies.

-Dr. Williams received his MD from the University of Cincinnati College of Medicine and a Master of Science from the Harvard School of Public Health.
-He completed his Medicine residency, Chief Residency, and Fellowship in Hematology/Oncology at the University of Virginia Health System in Charlottesville, where he joined the faculty in 1986.
+Dr. Williams received his medical degree from the University of Cincinnati College of Medicine and a Master of Science from the Harvard School of Public Health.
+He completed his medicine residency, chief residency, and fellowship in hematology/oncology at the University of Virginia Health System in Charlottesville, where he joined the faculty in 1986.

 Dr. Young, a board certified internist and endocrinologist, is the Tyson Family Endocrinology Clinical Professor, and Chair of the Division of Endocrinology, Diabetes, Metabolism, and Nutrition at the Mayo Clinic in Rochester, MN.
 He is a practicing endocrinologist with an active clinical practice and a dedicated teacher and mentor to residents and endocrinology fellows.